 There are numerous examples of ancient rock art, and anyone with an interest in anthropology or archaeology will be fascinated by the figures of now-extinct animals, hunters, and their weapons.
 The earliest engravings are believed to date from around 5000 BC.
 This is also an area for geologists — eroded sandstone formations form fascinating ‘forests of rock’.

-How to Travel Around Algeria
+How to Find Cheap Flights to Algeria

 The only land border crossing recommended for use is the one with Tunisia.
 You can take the train or drive a vehicle, but if you are driving, be prepared for tight security checks.
-Driving long distances through remote regions is not recommended, as banditry is a problem in certain areas.

 The rail network is reasonable and tickets fairly cheap.
 However, stations can be quite intimidating places.
 Take your time identifying which train you need and which platform it departs from, arriving in plenty of time.
 Don’t get distracted by the variety of vagrants who may approach you.
 Keep your belongings close at all times.